Impact Factor 3.709 | CiteScore 2.7

 Indexed in: 1Science, Bielefeld Academic Search Engine (BASE), CiteFactor, CLOCKSS, CrossRef, DOAJ, Google Scholar, JuFo, MEDLINE, Norwegian Centre for Research Data (NSD), OpenAIRE, Polska Bibliografia Naukowa (PNB), PubMed, PubMed Central (PMC), Scopus, Semantic Scholar, Ulrich's Periodicals Directory, Web of Science Science Citation Index Expanded (SCIE), Zetoc

 PMCID: all published articles receive a PMCID

-Environmental health and Exposome welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+Environmental health and Exposome welcomes submissions of the following article types: Brief Research Report, Community Case Study, Correction, Curriculum, Instruction, and Pedagogy, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Environmental health and Exposome, where they are peer-reviewed by the Associate and Review Editors of the specialty section.